HaooolinYe/RSA-Encryptio-Decryption-Program-inPython/README.md

  print(result)
  DONE
  </pre>
 <p> I hope you get a good sense of how this algorithm works.
 Again, if you are not familiar with this, you shouldn't try to understand what RSA is and why we are using this algorithm.
-If you are confortable with this, just got stuck on how this can be implemented in a modern computer language, I got you <em>this prorgam</em> and hopefully this can help you out!.
+If you are confortable with this, just got stuck on how this can be implemented in a modern computer language, I got you <em><a href="https://github.com/HaooolinYe/RSA-Encryptio-Decryption-Program-inPython/blob/main/Ex2%20Euclidean%20algorithm.py">this prorgam</a></em> and hopefully this can help you out!.
   <p align="right"><a href="#gd">↑Top</a></p>
 </p>
 </p>